When preparing to start a business in Germany, there are a lot of questions that need to be considered carefully. These include:

 - the German visa application process and how to obtain work and residency permits

 - tips for identifying compliance issues and adopting appropriate plans and procedures

-- how to select the appropriate German legal entity, including the advantages and disadvantages of a representative office, a stock corporation (AG) and a limited (GmbH)
+- how to select the appropriate German legal entity, including the advantages and disadvantages of a representative office, a German stock corporation (AG) and a German limited liability company (GmbH)

-- what key aspects of German law to consider when drafting or reviewing German business contracts, including distribution and employment agreements
+- important aspects of German law to consider when drafting or reviewing German business contracts, including distribution and employment agreements

 - special regulations pertaining to banking, finance and insurance brokering

 - how to protect your trademark from infringement in Germany

 - managing and pursuing lawsuits and litigation in German courts, including dispute resolution mechanisms